der-carnivore/BingAds-docs/BingAds/scripts/reference/Budget.md

 void|Returns nothing.

 ## <a name="setdeliverymethod~string-method~"></a>setDeliveryMethod(String method)
 Set the delivery method for this budget.
+Supported values are:

+- STANDARD
+- ACCELERATED

 ### Arguments:
 |Name|Type|Description|